eucrypt/unmarshal-docs/docs/parser/data_explorer.md

 _Fig 1.4 Dynamic API_

-Replace `YOUR_SCHEMA_NAME` with your schema name and `YOUR_TABLE_NAME` with the table which the data is to be extracted and alter the query based on the response you want.
+Replace `YOUR_SCHEMA_NAME` with your schema name and `YOUR_TABLE_NAME` with the table which the data is to be extracted and alter the query based on the data you want to extract.

 Then click on the `Execute` button